Pendleton King Park

 Community Spaces

-Pendleton King Park serves as a community gathering place, with facilities available for rent including the Franke Pavilion, a picnic shelter, and areas like the Hydrangea Garden and Blue Garden that can be used for events.
+Pendleton King Park truly functions as Augusta's living room - a place where the community comes together.
+You'll discover several rentable spaces including the Franke Pavilion, a covered picnic shelter, and garden areas like the Hydrangea Garden and Blue Garden that make perfect backdrops for events.

 All Features & Facilities